Wellness

 “In psychology, there is a core principle,” explains Dr. Perlus.
 “If you can measure it, you can change it.”

 Whether you’re taking daily progress photos, logging a food journal, or using a habit tracker, she explains that “measurements serve as a source of inspiration to allow you to see where you began and where you are.”
-This is a core psychology principle, people!

 “Keeping track of your goals also helps you identify the successful journey along the way to achieving the end result,” says Dr. Perlus.
 “You also can evaluate plateaus or ‘glitches’ in your progress and tweak your efforts.”